Soccer Volunteer Positions

 - Time commitment: 1 hour each Saturday

-- Duties sometimes including helping gather equipment or disassemble nets, in a group.
+- Responsibilities sometimes include helping gather equipment or disassemble nets, in a group.

 - LPAA Soccer holds a coaches' appreciation night after the season in a local pub to thank the coaches for their super efforts.